 Our fellowship program participates in the ERAS universal application process and the National Residency Matching Program.
 One note: The deadline for completed applications for the CHOP program is earlier than the ERAS deadline.
 Please read how to apply.
 For more information about curriculum, research expectations and conference schedules, see neonatal fellowship.

 This program is designed for dietitians who are new to the neonatal setting.
 Enrollment is limited to four dietitians for each one-week practicum, held bi-annually.
-The next available session is Nov.
-4-8, 2013.
+The next available session is April 27-May 1, 2015.
 The program includes on-site experience in the Newborn/Infant Intensive Care Unit and the clinical nutrition department at The Children's Hospital of Philadelphia.

 For more details, see Neonatal Nutrition Practicum.

 Several conferences sponsored by the Division of Neonatology at CHOP are open to healthcare professionals.
 They include: